 By Nicole Ganglani | Photo by Samantha Ong

 Ironman professionals August Benedicto, Sam Betten and Dimity Lee Duke are spending their time wisely indoors.
 Despite the significant change in their swim, bike and run routine, they all found ways to make up for their stalled training through different activities.

 Lift heavy indoors

 “I didn’t have access to a gym so I just lifted heavy objects around the house,” says Duke, who’s been quarantined in Australia since travel restrictions were implemented.
 “I know kids don’t enjoy these things but doing chores is good for the body, too,” adds Duke.

-Like Duke, Philippine triathlete Benedicto is focused on getting his cardio consistently indoors.
-The member of the Philippine triathlon team suggested people can scrub the floor of their house using coconut husk for 30 minutes each day for a full body workout.
+Like Duke, Filipino triathlete Benedicto is focused on getting his cardio consistently indoors.
+The member of the Philippine triathlon team suggested people can scrub the floor of their house using a coconut husk for 30 minutes each day for a full body workout.
 Benedicto, who currently resides in Germany, also said he’s been helping his local community by harvesting strawberries around his area.